 I’m not sure I’ve explained all this very eloquently, but I’m making more of an effort to put thoughts and ideas out there even if they’re not 100% perfect or polished.

-Shannon K. Wagner of the Women’s Strength Coalition described her thoughts about body neutrality on a recent episode of Harder to Kill Radio.
+Shannon K. Wagner of the Women’s Strength Coalition described her thoughts about body neutrality on a recent episode of the podcast.

 A Letter to My Body

 Practicing self-compassion has really been a game-changer for me, and I find it fits in well with body neutrality.
 It’s about being kind to yourself.
 For appreciating that life is sometimes hard, and we are imperfect human beings trying to do our best.